MAUI COMMUNITY POWER RECOVERY FUND

 The heart of our immediate relief work was focused on community outreach.
 This included the conducting of neighbor-to-neighbor wellness checks with over 1,000 people in West Maui, connecting these survivors with the organization’s inventory of relief and recovery resources from community partners, FEMA, the County, the state, and beyond.
 We also sent text messages to over 23,000 West Maui and Maui residents with key information about deadlines for relief applications for FEMA, Red Cross, and other aid.
 As part of these efforts, we supported or helped host events targeting Ilokano-, Tagalog-, and Spanish-speaking immigrant communities that FEMA and the Red Cross have struggled to or were unable to serve, connecting these survivors with direct relief through our wellness check program and other aid, in collaboration with partners.

 Last but not least, we have worked to strengthen community wellbeing and mental health through prayer events, community gatherings, art-making, and other means.
-Our most recent initiative in that regard has been a Lāhainā Strong led Holiday Ornament Drive in partnership with Help Maui Rise.
-For a donation of at least $100 to an impacted family on Help Maui Rise’s vetted families list, visitors and residents get a meaningful ornament, with the potential to raise around $150,000 in direct relief to impacted families.
+At the end of 2024 we helped support a Lāhainā Strong led Holiday Ornament Drive in partnership with Help Maui Rise.
+For a donation of at least $100 to an impacted family on Help Maui Rise’s vetted families list, visitors and residents get a meaningful ornament, which raised about $100,000 in direct relief to impacted families.

 Part of our immediate relief efforts were to help fund, standup, and provide early infrastructure for two new organizations, Roots Reborn Lāhainā and Tagnawa, which serve the dense but hard-to-reach immigrant populations of Lāhainā, with a particular focus on Filipino and Spanish-speaking populations.

-Supporting our core team of organizers, all impacted fire survivors, who have dropped everything to support their community under the grassroots banner of Lāhainā Strong to lead immediate relief efforts and long term campaigns around housing, safe debris removal, responsible tourism, environmental protection, protecting children in schools, ensuring water rights, and more as it relates to fire recovery and rebuilding.
+Supporting our core team of organizers, all impacted fire survivors, who dropped everything in their lives to support their community under the grassroots banner of Lāhainā Strong, leading immediate relief efforts and long term campaigns around housing, safe debris removal, responsible tourism, environmental protection, protecting children in schools, ensuring water rights, and more as it relates to fire recovery and rebuilding.
 By uplifting the voices of survivors and residents so that they can be heard by decision makers, these organizers have secured major narrative and policy victories for the people of Lāhainā.
 They’ve helped uplift the need for a more responsible approach to tourism which led to a tiered reopening proposal from the Mayor.

-These efforts have activated at least 4,872 residents of West Maui into action around recovery, providing the most significant and comprehensive community organizing response to the fires.
-In addition, we have supported community leaders to reach a broader audience through hundreds of earned media press hits as well as over 100 social media posts, 79 social media posts, 50 videos, 22 live stream segments, 9 live streamed public community meetings, 19 filmed events, and over 21 one-on-one interviews with community leaders and recovery experts.
+By the end of 2023, these efforts had already activated at least 4,543 residents of West Maui into action around recovery, providing the most significant and comprehensive community organizing response to the fires.
+In addition, we have supported community leaders to reach a broader audience through hundreds of earned media press hits as well as hundreds of our own media and communications pieces to engage and educate and uplift the community in collaboration with our media partner Manaiakalani Media.

 Early on we helped to initiate and facilitate three strategic planning and coordination meetings for community leaders in the immediate aftermath of the fires.
 These were led by and centered Kānaka Maoli survivors and families with deep generational ties to West Maui.
 The meetings aimed to develop long-term strategies that would help these communities strategize how to have a seat at the table in the recovery while also working to coordinate across the immediate relief needs.